satellite-image-deep-learning/techniques/README.md

 * I believe there was a problem with this dataset, which led to many complaints that the competition was ruined
 * [Deep Learning for Ship Detection and Segmentation](https://towardsdatascience.com/deep-learning-for-ship-detection-and-segmentation-71d223aca649) -> treated as instance segmentation problem, with [notebook](https://github.com/abhinavsagar/kaggle-notebooks/blob/master/ship_segmentation.ipynb)
 * [Lessons Learned from Kaggle’s Airbus Challenge](https://towardsdatascience.com/lessons-learned-from-kaggles-airbus-challenge-252e25c5efac)
+* [Airbus-Ship-Detection](https://github.com/kheyer/Airbus-Ship-Detection) -> This solution scored 139 out of 884 for the competition, combines ResNeXt50 based classifier and a U-net segmentation model

 ### Kaggle - Shipsnet classification dataset
 * https://www.kaggle.com/rhammell/ships-in-satellite-imagery -> Classify ships in San Franciso Bay using Planet satellite imagery